 Lifetime has experienced a number of birth mothers react negatively when they learn that an adoptive couple is only hoping to adopt a certain gender.
 They say things like, "You're not able to pick the gender when you're pregnant, so why should you if you're adopting?"

-If you decide to be "girl only" or "boy only," it really lowers the amount of adoption situations you're presented to.
+Choosing the gender of your baby, deciding "girl only" or "boy only," really lowers the amount of adoption situations you're presented to.
 Many birth mothers don't want to find out the gender of the baby they're carrying.

 Let's look at an example: let's say that half of the birth mothers Lifetime is talking to know what gender they're having.
 Half don't.
 Of half that know, 50% of those are having boys and the other 50% are having girls.
 Now, we're down to 25% of the total adoption situations.
 You also have to take into account other adoption preferences, and whether or not these 25% would fit the additional preferences that you have (e.g. substance use, future contact, and race.)
 To sum it up, if an adoptive family is gender-specific, it could mean they're only shown to fewer than 25% of Lifetime's birth mothers!